-- Disability (The Code of Practice 2015 outlines the "reasonable adjustment" duty for all settings and schools provided under current Disability Equality legislation - these alone do not constitute SEND)
+Disability (The SEND Code of Practice outlines the "reasonable adjustment" duty for all settings and schools provided under current Disability Equality legislation - these alone do not constitute SEND);

-- Attendance and Punctuality
+- Attendance and Punctuality;

-- Health and Welfare
+- Health and Welfare;

-- English as an Additional Language (EAL)
+- English as an Additional Language (EAL);

-- Being in receipt of the Pupil Premium Grant
+- Being in receipt of the Pupil Premium Grant;

-- Being a Looked After Child
+- Being a Looked After Child;

-- Being a child of Serviceman/woman
+- Being a child of Serviceman/woman;

-- Other identified groups of pupils within the school
+- Other identified groups of pupils within the school.

 Any concerns relating to a child or young person's behaviour is an underlying response to a need which the school will seek to recognise, identify clearly and take appropriate action in order to support the emotional well-being of the child.
+The school takes the view that there is a need we must respond to and not there is a behaviour we need to change.